priitpaasukene/PanteraS/README.md

 The goal is to spawn a complete dockerized environment,
 containing all necessary components for a PaaS,
 fully transferable between any kind of development stage: laptop / integration / production,
-highly robust, highly available, fail tolerance,
+highly robust, highly available, fault tolerant,
 where deployment part is fully independent from a running part.
 Services supposed to be spawn in a second, fully scalable, easy to monitor, debug and orchestrate.